• Home

 Jump to Recipe Jump to Video

-Love banana bread but looking for something less sweet?
-Then these Gluten Free Banana Scones will be perfect for you!
-They have a mild banana flavor with a little sweetness thanks to the maple glaze.
-They take less than an hour to make and they will be gone in the same amount of time!
+These Gluten Free Banana Scones have a mild banana flavor with a light sweetness thanks to a delicious maple glaze.
+They only need 2 bananas, zero mixer and take less than an hour to make!
 Best part is, they’re gluten free, nut free, egg free and can easily be vegan!

 A triangular lightly browned Gluten Free Banana Scone drizzled with glaze.

-If you are like we are and want more recipes made with bananas, make sure to check out my Pumpkin Banana Muffins, my Double Chocolate Banana Bread and Chocolate Chip Banana Cake!
+For more recipes with bananas, check out my Pumpkin Banana Muffins, my Double Chocolate Banana Bread and Chocolate Chip Banana Cake!

 Jump to: